SD-Suman/SD-Suman.github.io/portfolio.md

     <img src="/assets/img/roadnet/BBMP_dead_ends.png" alt="image" width="400"/>
 </div>

 Bangalore is known for being a city with one of the worst traffic.
-I analysed a part of the Bangalore's road network using osmnx and networkx in python.
+I analysed Bangalore's road network using osmnx and networkx in python.
 Read more about it [here](/portfolio/2024-10-09-Bangalore-road-network-analysis.md)

 <!--